cbrice72/LIBRA-App/SETUP.md

 #### **HEBI**

-While HEBI actuators don't need any special drivers or permissions to run, you must first configure the network to be able to access them (see [notes/HEBI.md](notes/HEBI.md)).
+While HEBI actuators don't need any special drivers or permissions to run, you must first configure the network to be able to access them (see [notes/HEBI.md](notes/HEBI.md) "Before You Start" -> "Networking).

 Other than that, you do not need to download or install anything yourself since the HEBI C++ API included with this project is automatically built when CMake is run.